CAIDA/catalog-data/sources/recipe/how_to_infer_router_ASes_using_bdrmapit/README.md

 ### Infer Router ASes
 1. Activate bdrmapit environment: `conda activate bdrmapit`
 2. Go to directory *how_to_infer_router_ASes_using_bdrmapit*
+3. There are three main steps to infer router ASes:
+   - Create or download prefix2as files
+   - (strongly recommended) Extract origins from RIR extended delegation files
+   - Create prefix to AS mappings

+**Create or download prefix2as files**
-3. Download Routeviews prefix2as files via CAIDA through [this link](https://publicdata.caida.org/datasets/routing/routeviews-prefix2as/).
+1. Download Routeviews prefix2as files via CAIDA through [this link](https://publicdata.caida.org/datasets/routing/routeviews-prefix2as/).
+2. (Optional) Instead of downloading prefix2as files, you can also create them manually.

+**Extract origins from RIR extended delegation files**

+**Create prefix to AS mappings**

 ## Caveats
 The program may produce some unusual output (ASN may be <=0).
 The table below tells user how to interpret the result.